estherexantus/osticket-prereqs/README.md

 - Install and enable IIS in Windows with CGI
 - Download and install essential files
 - Register PHP from within IIS
+- Installing and configuring Heidi SQL
 - Configure permissions on essential files
-- Set up osTicket in the browser

 <h2>Installation Steps</h2>